 If awarded, you must agree and adhere to the grant conditions.

 - Agencies located outside the Foundation’s geographic area

 - Grants for municipalities or other governmental units or agencies

 - Grants to national organizations unless funds are for the local chapter and will benefit local residents

 - Grants for new agency start-up costs

-- Grants for administrative computers
+- Grants for administrative computers or software

 - Grants for seminars and special events